 Dimitris obtained his Bachelor of Science in Chemistry from the University of Crete in Greece, his doctorate in chemistry from Michigan State University, and completed a postdoctoral fellowship at Massachusetts Institute of Technology.

 Alan Ashworth, PhD, FRS

 President of the University of California San Francisco (UCSF) Helen Diller Family Comprehensive Cancer Center

-Ashworth is an elected member of EMBO, a Fellow of the Academy of Medical Sciences and a Fellow of the Royal Society.
-He has been the recipient of a number of scientific prizes and awards including The European Society of Medical Oncology Lifetime Achievement Award, the David T. Workman Memorial Award of the Samuel Waxman Cancer Research Foundation, the Meyenburg Foundation’s Cancer Research Award, the Basser Global Prize and the Genetics Society Medal.
+Alan is an elected member of EMBO, a Fellow of the Academy of Medical Sciences and a Fellow of the Royal Society.
+He has been the recipient of a number of scientific prizes and awards, including The European Society of Medical Oncology Lifetime Achievement Award, the David T. Workman Memorial Award of the Samuel Waxman Cancer Research Foundation, the Meyenburg Foundation’s Cancer Research Award, the Basser Global Prize and the Genetics Society Medal.